 Lightning Strike Productions has worked with numerous broadcast entities in Palau over the years.
-Clients include the BBC, CNN, Arte, Thalassa 3, ABC, Channel 9 Australia, Animal Planet, National Geographic and Discovery Channel.
+Clients include the BBC, CNN, The Guardian, Aljazeera, ABC, Animal Planet, National Geographic and Discovery Channel.
 It’s also a regular contributor to online news media through it’s stringer services.

 Our cameras, both underwater and drone mounted output Raw footage, ensuring the very highest in 4K 16 bit quality.

 Whilst things have improved, Palau is still remote and does not have a huge amount of media production resources.
 There are no dedicated camera stores and spare parts etc need to be ordered in from overseas, which can take at least a week at best.